-As has been mentioned on this blog and in many other places, the 1990s was a weird time for television.
-Thanks to the booming economy in America, money was shooting out of everyone’s ears and more money was thrown at ideas that could potentially make even more money.
+As has been mentioned on this site and in many other places, the 1990s was a weird time for television.
+Thanks to the booming economy in America, money was shooting out of everyone’s ears and was collected off the ground to throw at ideas that could potentially make even more money.

-This resulted in insane TV shows like Get A Life, brilliant shows like Twin Peaks, and now-classic shows like The Simpsons getting their chance to air on one of the major networks in one of the major markets in the world, who also had a delightfully hegemonic grip on the world as well.
+This resulted in insane TV shows like Get A Life, brilliant shows like Twin Peaks, and now-classics like The Simpsons getting their chance to air on one of the major networks in one of the major markets in the world, who also had a delightfully hegemonic grip on the world at the time.

-Simply put, there was enough money to produce experiments in the medium, and if a show didn’t work, crap like Home Improvement made enough money to cover any potential revenue losses.
+Simply put, there was enough money to experiment in the medium, and if a show didn’t work, crap like Home Improvement made enough money to cover any potential revenue losses.

-Enter Dinosaurs, a half-hour sitcom following the lives of domestic, anthropomorphic dinosaurs that were played by actors in full, intricate dinosaur costumes that had robotic eyes and mouths operated remotely by a technician.
-Only something this weirdly developed could have come from Jim Henson Productions (Henson himself having passed away only a year before the show’s premiere, his son Michael was the Executive Producer of the show).
+Enter Dinosaurs, a half-hour sitcom following the lives of domestic, anthropomorphic dinosaurs that were played by actors in full, intricate dinosaur costumes that had robotic eyes and mouths which were operated remotely.
+Only something this weirdly developed could have come from Jim Henson Productions (Henson himself having passed away only a year before the show’s premiere, his son Michael was the Executive Producer).

-A satire on normal sitcom tropes – only, you know, with dinosaurs in place of humans – Dinosaurs was a kind of sleeper hit at the time of its airing, with the baby dinosaur (named Baby) quickly ascending to sub-Urkel levels of stardom (its catchphrases, “Not the mama!” and “I’m the baby; gotta love me!” tumbled off the tongues of the more obnoxious children of the country).
+A satire on normal sitcom tropes – only, you know, with dinosaurs – Dinosaurs was kind of a sleeper hit at the time of its airing, with the baby dinosaur (named Baby) quickly ascending to sub-Urkel levels of stardom (its catchphrases, “Not the mama!” and “I’m the baby; gotta love me!” tumbled off the tongues of the more obnoxious children of the country).

 And that didn’t get old quick…